danjonpeterson/brain_printer/README.md

 # brain_printer

 NOTICE: README IS OUTDATED - NOW A PART OF THIS PROJECT: https://github.com/danjonpeterson/print-my-brain.git
-        WILL BE UPDATED SOON-ISH (once it works again)

 Do you have an MRI of your Brain?